wenzhenl/wefont/README.md

-ZIMO (FontMagic)
+WeFont
 ================
-Personal Chinese font generator
+Personal Chinese handwritten font generator

 This system can convert user's hand writing of Chinese characters into a font (typically a ttf file) which implements the GB2312 codec.